-Identity theft affected nearly 15 million Americans last year, racking up 4 billion USD in losses.
-And if you were one of the victims, or if you know anyone who’s been subjected to credit card fraud, it’s highly likely that the underlying cause was spyware.
+Identity theft affected nearly 15 million Americans in 2018, racking up 4 billion USD in losses.
+If you or anyone you know who’s been a victim of credit card fraud, it’s highly likely that the underlying cause was spyware.

-Spyware refers to software secretly installed on your machine with malicious intent such as stealing private information, credit card details, browsing history, and more data points.
-It’s designed to be discreet – you probably won’t know that it’s operating in the background as it has minimal impact on system resources.
+A form of malware, spyware refers to software secretly installed on your machine with malicious intent such as stealing private information, credit card details, browsing history, and more data points.
+It’s designed to be discreet; you probably won’t know that it’s operating in the background as it has minimal impact on system resources.

 When we talk about spyware, it’s important to understand that the term could mean several different things.
 Let’s take a quick look at them.